OUTAGE PREVENTION

 It’s not enough to keep the electric system in great shape and the lines free of trees.
 We must also be ready to meet the growing needs of the WCEC service territory.
 To help anticipate and prepare for future demand, we develop and follow a two-year work plan.

-Through our work plan, we are able to take data from accounting, consumer information and our mapping system to determine the needs of WCEC’s electrical system over the next two years.
-The plan includes new construction and equipment, equipment replacement, sectionalizing improvements and much more.
+Through our work plan, we can use data from accounting, consumer information, and our mapping system to determine the needs of WCEC’s electrical system over the next two years.
+The plan includes new construction and equipment, equipment replacement, sectionalizing improvements, and much more.
 Power lines can become overloaded as neighborhoods expand or new businesses are built.
-Through the two-year work plan, we can meet that demand before it has a chance to cause outages.
+Through the two-year work plan, we can meet that demand before it causes outages.

 THE POWER OF TECHNOLOGY

-The two-year work plan and the right-of-way maintenance program enables us to greatly increase system reliability — and this means that our members experience fewer outages.
+The two-year work plan and the right-of-way maintenance program enable us to significantly increase system reliability, which means our members experience fewer outages.
 We also depend heavily on technology to monitor our system and help prevent outages.
-The SCADA, or Supervisory Control and Data Acquisition system, allows WCEC to remotely control various pieces of field equipment.
+The SCADA (Supervisory Control and Data Acquisition) system allows WCEC to remotely control various pieces of field equipment.
 The SCADA system allows us to isolate outages and perform switching without rolling a truck.
 This helps us restore power quickly to many of our members.
-SCADA will also allow us to know where we have problems with our system in some cases before we receive a single phone call.
+SCADA also allows us to identify system problems in some cases before we receive a single phone call.
 SCADA makes us much more efficient and certainly reduces outages.

 COMMON CAUSES OF OUTAGES

 More than 70% of power outages are weather-related, including storms, high winds, lightning, and ice.
 But they aren't the only causes; outages can happen at any time of the year.
-Animals gnawing into and making contact with wires, car accidents and human error can also cause outages.
-Damage from weakened trees can result in a loss of power weeks after a severe weather event.
+Animals gnawing on wires, making contact with them, or causing car accidents, as well as human error, can also cause outages.
+Damage from weakened trees can cause power outages weeks after a severe weather event.

 We prepare year-round to help get your power back on as safely and quickly as possible after a severe weather event.
 Some of the most common causes of outages include: